indra-labs/indra/doc/whitepaper.md

 Peer to Peer network systems all have this difficulty of negotiating inbound routing in order to provide services.
 Thus, there is always a need to enable this proxying of inbound routing.
+There needs to be nodes on the network with routeable addresses,  and these nodes get the benefit of the extra traffic for service provision within the network.

 Normally this is done simply through Rendezvous routing, for hidden services, but because this inbound routing issue can be a problem, the programmability of the routing paths in the previous section also means it can be simple for nodes to create "open" rendezvous points that do not attempt to hide the location of the server.
 This still results in traffic on the network that adds the anonymity set for the anonymising services, and can be charged for the same way.
+There is a definite extra cost in enabling inbound routing, and this thus rationalises the extra earning capability for these nodes.

 The user pays, and the user's client software can be programmed to perform the routing as requested.
 Thus, where normally a rendezvous is a 3 hop circuit, it